 I used to keep many of my books neatly organized in a few sturdy boxes tucked inside my kitchen cabinet.
 One box that I was planned to donate was even riding in my car trunk for months on end.
 When I finally decided to reorganize those books, I was pleased that I hadn’t gotten rid of them yet.
 What treasures were inside those three large boxes!

 That double paper bag packed with the books to the brim was going to a Salvation Army or any other donation centers.
-I had donated the books before and will certainly do in the future.
+I had donated the books before and will certainly do it in the future.

 To make it easier to organize my books and decide which should stay in our home library and which should go, I ask a simple question, “Will I want to read this book again?”
 If the answer is no, the book is ready to find a new owner and a new library to reside in.